kislay536/kislay536.github.io/_projects/Metro-MPI++.md

 * It traces signals through chained `assign` statements using the `resolveWireChain` function to find the ultimate source wire for any given port connection.
 * It applies a sophisticated filtering logic that intelligently prioritizes true `Output` ports as data originators over passive, passthrough `assign` statements, resulting in a cleaner data-flow graph.
-* The analyzer is capable of determining the direction of ports on any instantiated module within the parent scope, whether it is a designated partition or not, by maintaining a map of instance names to their AST definitions (`m_instanceToModulePtr`).
+* The analyzer is capable of determining the direction of ports on any module instance within the parent scope, whether it is a designated partition or not, by maintaining a map of instance names to their AST definitions (`m_instanceToModulePtr`).

 ---